Belarus–Lithuania relations: Rifts in relations

 Each country hosts opposition figures for the other, with Belarus sheltering coup-leader Vladimir Uskhopchik and Lithuania harboring Belarusian opposition figures.
 Lithuania has attempted to encourage a European orientation in Belarusian leadership, and has pursued trade deals and cooperation among law enforcement agencies.
 Sharing of information led to the arrest of Belarusian human-rights activist Ales Bialiatski, resulting in European condemnation of both countries.

 Lithuania has been a vocal critic of the Astravets Nuclear Power Plant which was built close to the Lithuanian capital Vilnius.
-On 7 February 2019, the Meeting of the Parties to the Espoo Convention decided that Belarus had violated the convention in choosing a construction site for its nuclear power plant.
+On 7 February 2019, the Meeting of the Parties at the Espoo Convention decided that Belarus had violated the convention in choosing a construction site for its nuclear power plant.

 Following the Lukashenko government's crackdown after the disputed 2020 Belarus presidential elections, which were widely regarded as unfree and unfair, Belarusian opposition candidate Sviatlana Tsikhanouskaya fled to Lithuania.
 On 12 August Lithuania opened its borders to all Belarusians for humanitarian purposes due to the crackdown on protests.
 Two days later on August 14, Lithuania became the first EU state to openly reject the legitimacy of Alexander Lukashenko as the President of Belarus.
 Lithuanian President Gitanas Nausėda said "We can not call Mr. Lukashenko legitimate because there were no free democratic elections in Belarus".

 Following the Ryanair Flight 4978 incident on 23 May 2021, during which Belarus officials arrested two passengers, opposition activist and journalist Roman Protasevich and his girlfriend Sofia Sapega, the relations between the countries have further deteriorated.
-On 25 May 2021 Lithuanian parliament announced ban for all flights from and to Lithuania via Belarus airspace.
+On 25 May 2021, the Lithuanian parliament announced a ban for all flights from and to Lithuania via Belarus airspace.

 Belarus is reported to be the main source (93%) of illegally smuggled cigarettes in Lithuania.